senzry/sen/README.md

 1. Sen must achieve human friendliness and machine readability.
 1. Sen must be designed to be capable of receiving advanced support from the editor software.
 1. Sen must provide data structures that are easily accessible from major programming languages.
 1. Sen must support row-by-row reading.
+(More precisely, sequential reading.)
-1. Sen must support adding data to the end of a line.
+1. Sen must support adding data to the end of a file.
 1. Sen must be able to minify under a simple rule.

 ## ◆Future Targets